 Seminars held on the following topics:

 - Gorbachev, perestroika, collapse.
-Arms control and the end of confrontation.
+Arms control and the end of the confrontation.

 - After 1989.